Importing Scan Results

 - Dynatrace: a Tool Connector (Vulnerability data with related container images only).

-file with container image/filesystem results. - Harbor: a
+.jsonfile with container image/filesystem results. - Google SCC: a Tool Connector.

 - Snyk Container: a Tool